react-app-learning/basic-react-demo/README.md

 # Digest
-1. Demo for learning React。
+1. Demo for learning React.
 2. My codes are in the branch xywei.